 instruments and singing: it all happens in a Chinese park.
 Sometimes there is

 slow-motion, ballet-like Taichi.
-You can take part in, if you want to, and join
+You can take part in it too, if you want to, and join

 the inaction.
 It is great to live in the Bank of China Towers because we have

-the huge Lianhuacun Park on the opposite side of the road and Central Park
+the huge Lianhuacun Park on the opposite side of the road and there is Central Park

 another five minutes’ walk away from us.

 we were in church (yours truly was preaching) and then we came home on the MTR